[Poo-tee weet!]

 What the hell

-(He flashes a token smile and leaves.
-A loud door slam echoes down the stairwell, as he descends the building, counting aloud)
+(Blinko flashes another token smile and leaves.
+The slam of a loud firedoor echoes down the stairwell as he descends the building, counting aloud.)

 Steps 2 3 4 5 6 7 8